 Japanese Honey Cake / Castella Cake

-Although lacking any confectionery named “Castella” in Portugal, the cake historically originates from Portugese merchants travelling to Japan in the 16th century, deriving from the term Pão de Castela or “bread from Castille”.
-Now a speciality of Nagasaki, Castella Cake is usually shaped like a soft block and served in long boxes.
+Although lacking any confectionery named “Castella” in Portugal, the cake historically originates from Portuguese merchants travelling to Japan in the 16th century, deriving from the term Pão de Castela or “bread from Castille”.
+Now a specialty of Nagasaki, Castella Cake is usually shaped like a soft block and served in long boxes.
 It is moist to the touch (due to the mizuame) and is categorised along with other traditional Japanese confections known as Wagashi.

 Great with green tea and myriad in variety, Castella Cake is a sweet, sugary treat to get your culture buds roused and your taste buds tantalized.

 Onigiri, otherwise known as Rice Balls, is a Japanese food made from white rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
 Traditionally filled with pickled ume (umeboshi – Japanese Plums), salted salmon, or any other salty or sour ingredient that works as a natural preservative.

 Strewn incessantly throughout the anime world, Onigiri lingers on the tongues of many popular characters who have tried and tasted its delectability.
 While, in the real world, its cute shape and tasty innards make it a popular snack amongst anime fans and connoisseurs of Japanese food culture alike, making it a staple of Japanese restaurants worldwide.

 To list the numerous anime that feature the traditional, and highly popular, Japanese Rice Ball would be an extensive waste of time, as the favoured dish is utilised in so many films and TV shows.
 So, I’ll make things a little easier by sticking with one of the most popular and well-known anime to date, Pokemon the Series (1997 – see Pikachu above; enjoying a wholesome munch on the scrumptious snack).